 - Your customer sends an EDI Purchase Order (PO) the way they do with all of their EDI suppliers.

 - You receive an email alerting you a PO has arrived.
 Then you log into Commport Internet EDI using a web browser.

 - You process your new PO for viewing and printing in a readable format.
 Commport Internet EDI then sends an EDI acknowledgment back to your customer confirming you received the PO.

 - When goods are ready to ship and invoice, you select a PO and an invoice screen appears already populated with billing information from the PO.

 - Your invoices are converted to EDI and delivered to your customer.
 You can also send PO acknowledgments and ship notices and print packing labels.

-Communication of EDI messages via internet.
+Communication of EDI messages via the internet.
 Internet EDI is an economical solution that is easy to use.
 Even smaller or mid-sized vendors need to be compliant with their large retail customers.
-As a low cost option, Internet EDI enables you to get up and running with very little
+As a low-cost option, Internet EDI enables you to get up and running with very little

 Investment required.
 All you need is an Internet connection and a web browser and you can begin exchanging EDI with your trading partners today.